puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 connection to be held open by a client without any activity on the socket.
 If a connection is idle for longer than this value, Jetty will forcefully close it from the server side.
 Jetty's default value for this setting is 30 seconds.
+Note that Jetty will not automatically close the connection if the idle timeout is reached while Jetty is still actively processing a client request.

 ### `ssl-host`